Dr Melahat Sahin-Dikmen

 About me

-I am a Senior Lecturer in Sociology, at the School of Social Sciences.
+I am a Senior Lecturer in Sociology at the School of Social Sciences.

+My core expertise lies in the sociology of work and employment.
+Having worked as a policy researcher for many years, I have extensive experience in cross-disciplinary research, and in my own work, I draw on insights from the broad fields of economic and political sociology, industrial relations and environmental studies.
 My current research examines the impact of climate change and climate adaptation on the world of work.
 My recent projects investigate the implications of climate change for the architectural profession, climate literacy development for building workers, gender equity in the EU energy efficiency policies, and the just transition strategies of labour organisations.

 Teaching